-An accelerate FDA approval has been granted to zanubrutini, for the treatment of marginal zone lymphoma in patients who have received 1 prior anti-CD20-based therapy.
+An accelerated approval has been granted by the FDA to zanubrutinib, for the treatment of marginal zone lymphoma in patients who have received 1 prior anti-CD20-based therapy.

 The FDA has granted accelerated approval to the Bruton’s tyrosine kinase (BTK) inhibitor, zanubrutinib (Brukinsa), for the treatment of marginal zone lymphoma (MZL) in patients who have received 1 prior anti-CD20-based therapy, according to a press release issued by BeiGene Ltd.1

 The accelerated approval is based on results of phase 2 MAGNOLIA Trial (NCT03846427) with supporting data from a global phase 1/2 BGB-3111-AU-00 trial (NCT02343120) of the agent in B-cell malignancies in general.
 Additionally, 847 patients were included in a pooled analysis from 7 separate trials were also included in the initial supplemental new drug application submission.2

 “BTK plays a critical role in B-cell receptor signaling, a driver in the development of marginal zone lymphoma.
 In the MAGNOLIA trial, Brukinsa demonstrated impressive overall response and complete remission rates, with responses observed in all MZL subtypes.
 In addition, this next-generation BTK inhibitor was well-tolerated in these patients, with low rate of discontinuation due to adverse reactions.
 We are optimistic that Brukinsa will bring clinically meaningful benefit to patients with relapsed or refractory marginal zone lymphoma,” said Stephen Opat, FRACP, FRCPA, MBBS, director of Clinical Hematology at Monash Health, head of Department of Hematology at Monash University, and lead principal investigator of the MAGNOLIA trial.